chrysn/resource-directory-replication/draft-amsuess-core-rd-replication.md

 and a lookup proxy (aimed at multiple resource directories) on the same host.

+\[ It might be easier to recommend simply using different hosts, at least host names, in those cases, or anything else that allows direct and not publically advertised access to the real RDs' lookups. \]

 In such a setup, other aggregating lookup proxies must take care to only select locally registered entries.
 With the current filtering rules,